evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/glossary.rst

       An object which controls the environment seen in a :keyword:`with` statement by defining :meth:`__enter__` and :meth:`__exit__` methods.
       See :pep:`343`.

-   contiguous
-      .. index:: C-contiguous, Fortran contiguous

-      A buffer is considered contiguous exactly if it is either *C-contiguous* or *Fortran contiguous*.
-Zero-dimensional buffers are C and Fortran contiguous.
-In one-dimensional arrays, the items must be layed out in memory next to each other, in order of increasing indexes starting from zero.
-In multidimensional C-contiguous arrays, the last index varies the fastest when visiting items in order of memory address.
-However, in Fortran contiguous arrays, the first index varies the fastest.

-   coroutine
-      Coroutines is a more generalized form of subroutines.
-Subroutines are entered at one point and exited at another point.
-Coroutines can be entered, exited, and resumed at many different points.
-They can be implemented with the :keyword:`async def` statement.
-See also :pep:`492`.

-   coroutine function
-      A function which returns a :term:`coroutine` object.
-A coroutine function may be defined with the :keyword:`async def` statement, and may contain :keyword:`await`, :keyword:`async for`, and :keyword:`async with` keywords.
-These were introduced
-      by :pep:`492`.

    CPython
       The canonical implementation of the Python programming language, as